Luton Hoo: Film location

-Luton Hoo has appeared in many films including A Shot in the Dark, Never Say Never Again, Four Weddings and a Funeral, Eyes Wide Shut, The Secret Garden, Princess Caraboo, Wilde, The World Is Not Enough, Quills, Enigma, De-Lovely and Bright Young Things.
-More recently the historic farm buildings were used as a location for the John Landis film Burke & Hare, and stood in for Bleeding Heart Yard in the BBC TV series Little Dorrit using sets designed originally for the BBC's 2005 BAFTA award-winning Bleak House.
-On 13 and 14 October 2010, filming of the Steven Spielberg film War Horse took place at the Luton Hoo Estate.
+Luton Hoo has appeared in a number of productions including A Shot in the Dark, Never Say Never Again, Four Weddings and a Funeral, Eyes Wide Shut, The Secret Garden, Princess Caraboo, Wilde, The World Is Not Enough, Quills, Enigma, De-Lovely and Bright Young Things.
+In 2010 the farm buildings were used as a location for the John Landis film Burke & Hare, and stood in for Bleeding Heart Yard in the BBC TV series Little Dorrit using sets designed originally for the BBC's 2005 Bleak House.
+On 13 and 14 October 2010, filming of parts of the Steven Spielberg film War Horse took place at the Luton Hoo Estate.
 Luton Hoo stood in for Chequers, in the film Ali G Indahouse.
 Luton Hoo was also used as a location in the 2020 Netflix film Enola Holmes.
-Both the 2017 Joss Whedon and 2021 Zack Snyder release of Justice League credit the Estate.
-Luton Hoo Estate is one of the busiest non-studio locations in the country.
+British boyband Five filmed the music video for their 2000 single "Don't Wanna Let You Go" at Luton Hoo.
+Both the 2017 Joss Whedon and 2021 Zack Snyder release of Justice League credit the estate.